Hunterszone/exorcism-lang/README.md

 ### Cross-platform compilation
 The same language can target Windows, Linux, macOS, WebAssembly, and potentially more architectures through LLVM.

-NOTE: The .js output file is required by the current execution model that uses JavaScript as the WebAssembly host/runtime launcher.
+**NOTE**: The .js output file is required by the current execution model that uses JavaScript as the WebAssembly host/runtime launcher.
 WebAssembly is a portable binary format, but it needs a host environment to:

 - load the .wasm file